WesH0use/AWS_Developer_Notes/Development.md

 # Development with AWS Services

+## EC2

+### Instance Purchasing Options

+**On-Demand Instances** – Pay, by the second, for the instances that you launch.

+**Reserved Instances** – Reserved Instances offer significant savings on Amazon EC2 costs compared to On-Demand Instance pricing.
+A Reserved Instance can be purchased for a one-year or three-year commitment, with the three-year commitment offering a bigger discount.
+Reserved instances come with two offering classes - Standard or Convertible.

+**Convertible Reserved instances** - A Convertible Reserved Instance can be exchanged during the term for another Convertible Reserved Instance with new attributes including instance family, instance type, platform, scope, or tenancy.

+**Spot Instances** – Request unused EC2 instances, which can reduce your Amazon EC2 costs significantly.

+**Dedicated Hosts** – Pay for a physical host that is fully dedicated to running your instances, and bring your existing per-socket, per-core, or per-VM software licenses to reduce costs.

+**Dedicated Instances** – Pay, by the hour, for instances that run on single-tenant hardware.

+**Scheduled Reserved instances** - Scheduled Reserved Instances (Scheduled Instances) enable you to purchase capacity reservations that recur on a daily, weekly, or monthly basis, with a specified start time and duration, for a one-year term.
+You reserve the capacity in advance so that you know it is available when you need it.

+### EC2 Auto Scaling

+Amazon EC2 Auto Scaling helps you ensure that you have the correct number of Amazon EC2 instances available to handle the load for your application.
+You create collections of EC2 instances, called Auto Scaling groups.
+You can specify the minimum number of instances in each Auto Scaling group, and Amazon EC2 Auto Scaling ensures that your group never goes below this size.
+You can specify the maximum number of instances in each Auto Scaling group, and Amazon EC2 Auto Scaling ensures that your group never goes above this size.
+If you specify the desired capacity, either when you create the group or at any time thereafter, Amazon EC2 Auto Scaling ensures that your group has this many instances.
+If you specify scaling policies, then Amazon EC2 Auto Scaling can launch or terminate instances as demand on your application increases or decreases.

+**An Auto Scaling group can contain EC2 instances in one or more Availability Zones within the same Region**

+**Amazon EC2 Auto Scaling attempts to distribute instances evenly between the Availability Zones that are enabled for your Auto Scaling group** - When one Availability Zone becomes unhealthy or unavailable, Auto Scaling launches new instances in an unaffected Availability Zone.
+When the unhealthy Availability Zone returns to a healthy state, Auto Scaling automatically redistributes the application instances evenly across all of the designated Availability Zones.

+**For Auto Scaling groups in a VPC, the EC2 instances are launched in subnets** - For Auto Scaling groups in a VPC, the EC2 instances are launched in subnets.
+Customers can select the subnets for your EC2 instances when you create or update the Auto Scaling group.

+--
+**Burstable performance instances**, which are T3, T3a, and T2 instances, are designed to provide a baseline level of CPU performance with the ability to burst to a higher level when required by your workload.
+Burstable performance instances are the only instance types that use credits for CPU usage.

+**AWS states that, if your AWS account is less than 12 months old, you can use a t2.micro instance for free within certain usage limits.
+**

 ## Load Balancers

 <u>A load balancer accepts incoming traffic from clients and routes requests to its registered targets (such as EC2 instances) in one or more Availability Zones</u>.
 The load balancer also monitors the health of its registered targets and ensures that it routes traffic only to healthy targets. **When the load balancer detects an unhealthy target, it stops routing traffic to that target**.
 It then resumes routing traffic to that target when it detects that the target is healthy again.